Vishnupriya0805/295534-miniproject/1_Requirements/README.md

 <h3>DECIMAL NUMBER SYSTEM<h3>

-Decimal number system has only ten (10) digits from 0 to 9.
-Every number (value) represents with 0,1,2,3,4,5,6, 7,8 and 9 in this number system.
-The base of decimal number system is 10, because it has only 10 digits.
+<h4>Decimal number system has only ten (10) digits from 0 to 9.
+Every number (value) represents
+with 0,1,2,3,4,5,6, 7,8 and 9 in this number system.
+The base of decimal number system is 10, because it has only 10 digits.<h4>

 <h3>HEXADECIMAL NUMBER SYSTEM<h3>

-A Hexadecimal number system has sixteen (16) alphanumeric values from 0 to 9 and A to F.
+<h4>A Hexadecimal number system has sixteen (16) alphanumeric values from 0 to 9 and A to F.
 Every number (value) represents with 0,1,2,3,4,5,6, 7,8,9,A,B,C,D,E and F in this number system.
 The base of hexadecimal number system is 16, because it has 16 alphanumeric values.
-Here A is 10, B is 11, C is 12, D is 14, E is 15 and F is 16.
+Here A is 10, B is 11, C is 12, D is 14, E is 15 and F is 16.<h4>